calliestump/HayleesThreads.Solution/README.md

 4. Create a new role and name it "Admin".
 4. Click edit - this is where you add/remove accounts from the role using the checkbox.
 5. To have new permissions you need to logout and log back into designated account you selected.
-6. You can now uncomment [Authorize(Roles = "Admin")] in the AdministrationController.cs
+6. You can now uncomment [Authorize(Roles = "Admin")] in the AdministrationController.cs to make the Admin views only accessible to your admin account.
-7. You now have access to the 'Administration' tab in the navbar as well as the admin panels at the bottom of each page to manage your products & categories.
+#### You now have access to the 'Administration' tab in the navbar as well as the admin panels at the bottom of each page to manage your products & categories.
 ------------------------------
 ## 👤 Contributor